qinbatista/PythonServer/documentation/GameManager.md

 Status codes and meaning:

 - 0 - Success
-- 1 - User does not have that weapon
+- 95 - User does not have that weapon
+- 96 - Incoming materials are not upgraded enough
-- 2 - Insufficient materials, upgrade failed
+- 97 - Insufficient materials, upgrade failed
-- 3 - Database operation error
+- 98 - Database operation error
-- 9 - Weapon already max level
+- 99 - Weapon already max level